What to consider when selecting a solar storage solution

 There’s a range of deep cycle battery options.The most common ones used for solar installations are flooded lead acid, sealed lead acid, and lithium iron batteries.
 Flooded lead acid batteries are the most inexpensive option and are available at most big-box and auto stores.
 Sealed lead acid batteries store 10 to 15 percent more energy than lead acid batteries and charge up to four times faster.
 Lithium iron batteries are the most expensive options, but also last four times longer than lead-acid batteries and weigh much less.

-What should I consider when deciding on a battery for my solar panels?
+What should I consider when deciding on a deep cycle battery for my solar panels?

-When shopping for batteries for your solar installation, there’s some different factors to consider: price, capacity, voltage, and cycle life.
+When shopping for deep cycle batteries for your solar installation, there’s some different factors to consider: price, capacity, voltage, and cycle life.

 Price: Batteries can vary from around $100 for the cheapest lead acid battery to more than $1,500 for a lithium iron battery.
 Be sure to consider the ultimate lifetime and not just upfront costs, as you will have to replace lead acid batteries before you will need to replace a lithium iron battery.
 You’ll also need to do more maintenance on a flooded lead acid battery, and we all know time means money.